 1 – Facial rejuvenation surgery

 The initial approach is to wipe the footsteps of time by pulling the skin back around the face.
 Since the procedure is permanent, the results are already destined to lose their authenticity to be every bit far from natural looking as time goes on.
-Our faces continue to change through the years.
+Our faces continue to change over the years.
 Therefore, a procedure you had years back will not blend in with the newly appearing wrinkles and loose skin.
 The combination of permanency and constantly emerging changes is likely to yield unnatural looking results.

 The alternative is certainly not to call it quits and raise the white flag to time.
 By injecting fillers, the skin becomes naturally plump.
 The sugar breaks down naturally in your body, giving you the opportunity to repeat the treatment according to your different features, preserving the authentic appeal.